About this listing

 Other Things to Note

-I'll provide basic breakfast foods in the morning, usually some combination of coffee, tea, cereal, yogurt, bagels, muffins, etc...
+I'll have coffee and tea, as well as basic breakfast foods available, usually some combination of cereal, yogurt, toast, bagels, muffins, etc...
+Nothing fancy, but if you need a break from all the good restaurants we've got here, help yourself.
 If you have particular requests, let me know ahead of time and I'll try to accommodate them.

 - No smoking indoors.